-PostgreSQL Scales Further Than You Think — Here is How to Push It
+PostgreSQL Scales Further Than Most Think — Here is How to Push It

 Practical strategies for scaling PostgreSQL before reaching for distributed databases or microservice rewrites

-Hold on.
-PostgreSQL can handle far more than most teams ever ask of it.
-Before you introduce operational complexity that your team isn't ready for, let's talk about what you can actually do with the database you already have.
+PostgreSQL can handle far more than most teams ask of it.
+Before we reach for something exotic, there is a lot we can do with the database we already have.

-PgBouncer solves this.
-It sits in front of Postgres and multiplexes connections.
-Your app thinks it has 200 connections; Postgres only sees 20.
+PgBouncer sits in front of Postgres and multiplexes connections.
+Our app can open many connections while Postgres only sees a few.

 ; pgbouncer.ini